 Holding the Champagne beauty in the palm of your hand

 Granted, the rarer the stone the more expensive it will be.
 However, that doesn’t mean that some of the more common fancy colors are out of everyones reach.

 Natural Fancy Brown diamonds are quickly attracting popularity among the Fancy Colored Diamond family.
 These diamonds come in many different varieties of color combinations and actually adopted different names that help describe their shades and tone.

 Different Shades of Cognac Diamonds

-Cognac Diamonds & Chocolate Diamonds
+Cognac Diamonds & Brown Diamonds

 Even though these stones are quite beautiful, Brown Diamonds were not at the top of the popularity charts.
 The Argyle mine, where many of these treasures are found, began a brilliant marketing campaign of changing the name to something far more attractive, Champagne Diamonds.
 The name has managed to attract a significant amount of attention, which these stones truly do deserve.
-The lighter brown shade is sometimes referred to as Cognac Diamonds or even Chocolate Diamonds in order to further work the association for its rich and golden appearance.
+The lighter brown shade is sometimes referred to as Cognac Diamonds or even Brown Diamonds in order to further work the association for its rich and golden appearance.
 The idea is applying a name that better explains the color tone.
 As a desirable beverage that any man or woman can easily relate to, the term “Champagne diamonds” immediately began to attract attention and increased the desire for these stones.

 How Brown Diamonds Get Their Color